shreraje/National-Parks-Adventure-Generator/README.md

 The National Parks adventure generator app was designed to help the user discover new parks/trails.
 It provides the user with helpful information about the parks, weather, and airquality.
 Informing the user with needed information to plan the perfect adventure.

 ## Technologies:
--Materialzecss
+- Materialzecss
--Jquerey
+- Jquerey
--Moment.js
+- Moment.js
--Google Fonts
+- Google Fonts
 # API:
--National Park Service API
+- National Park Service API
--Air Quality API
+- Air Quality API
--Sunrise/Sunset API
+- Sunrise/Sunset API

 ## The URL of the deployed application:
 https://shreraje.github.io/Password-Generator/